florazh/VBA-Macros/README.md

 # VBA-Macros
-This VBA Code will automate Macros that generate a set of customized pivot tables and graphs
+This VBA Code will automate Macros that generate a set of customized pivot tables and graphs (Performed for UBC Science)